imnisen/SecretContractHelloGame/README.md

 # Secret contract demo code

-This contract code extends origin counter by adding `GetMsg` method to get the hello msg like `Hello same, count is 8` from the contract state.
+This contract code extends origin counter by adding `GetMsg` method to get the hello msg like `Hello Sam, count is 8` from the contract state.

 Also add some tests.